 Assistant Professor in Political Science.
-Interested in multi-level governance, placement of public services, political conflicts, local democracy, and the center-periphery divide.
+Interested in multi-level governance, location of public services, political conflicts, local democracy, and the center-periphery divide.

 I hold a PhD in Public Administration from the University of Gothenburg, obtained in 2019.
 From 2019 to 2022, I worked as a researcher in Public Administration at the University of Gothenburg within the project Competitive Democracy in Swedish Local Government (Swedish Research Council).
 Between 2022 and 2023, I was a postdoctoral researcher at the Department of Political Science.
 Since 2023, I have been an assistant professor in Political Science.